 NVIDIA GeForce GTX 1650 Max-Q

 The Nvidia GeForce GTX 1650 with Max-Q design is a mobile graphics card that is based on the Turing architecture (TU117 chip).
 Compared to the faster RTX 2000 GPUs (e.g. RTX 2060), the 1650 integrates no Raytracing or Tensor cores.
+Compared to the desktop version, the mobile and Max-Q versions use all 1024 shaders of the TU117 chip.
 It is designed for thin and light laptops and about 10-15% slower than a regular GTX 1650 for laptops (depending on the cooling capabilities).
 According to the specifications, the Max-Q variant clocks 20% slower for the base speed and 27% for the boost speed.

 The performance should be slightly faster than the old GeForce GTX 1050 Ti Max-Q.